By Solution

 How to Measure Surface Roughness

 Surface roughness is a calculation of the relative smoothness of a surface’s profile.
-The numeric parameter – Ra.
-The Ra surface finish chart shows the arithmetic average of surface heights measured across a surface.
+The numeric parameter – Ra – represents the average roughness.
+The Ra surface roughness chart shows the arithmetic average of surface heights measured across a surface.

 As already mentioned, there are three basic components of a surface, roughness, waviness, and lay.
 Therefore, different factors are affecting the characteristics of surface geometry.